[willamette-fcst] Forecast - Monday, May 12th, 2008

 the upper 30s overnight.
 McMinnville, Salem, and Corvallis

-all dropped to 38 degrees, early this morning, while
+all dropped to at least 38 degrees early this morning and

-Hillsboro and Eugene dipped to 37.
+Hillsboro dipped to at least 37.
 Many areas east of the

 Cascades fell below the freezing mark.
 Redmond was the cool